naturerobots/HSOS-SEP-PlantMap-2022/docs/getting-started/installation.md

 3. Press `F1` or `CTRL+SHIFT+P` and enter `Remote-Containers: Reopen Folder in Container`

    This downloads a docker container for the development of the PlantMap application and starts the needed [PostgreSQL](https://www.postgresql.org/) and RabbitMQ.
-Additionally all necessary VS Code extensions and npm packages from the `package.json` are installed.
+Additionally, all necessary VS Code extensions and npm packages from the `package.json` are installed.
 Further git pre-commit hooks are set up.